sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### Where can I find the Google News sitemap?

 When enabled, you can find your news sitemap at `/sitemap-news.xml`.
 For example: `https://example.com/sitemap-news.xml`.
+If that endpoint doesn't work, try `https://example.com/news-sitemap.xml`.
 Please note that your site must be verified with Google News before you can benefit from the sitemap.
 You can get started at the [Google News Publishing Center](https://publishercenter.google.com/publications).

 This feature extends The SEO Framework's sitemap; therefore, **The SEO Framework's optimized sitemap must be enabled.**